Turahalli Forest Cycling Trails, Trekking, Hiking, Bike Ride 2025

 We took a left turn from along the forest walls and went straight for 150 m.
 We saw many vehicles parked there.
 It’s the entrance to the Turahalli tree park.
 Entry to the tree park (30 acres) is free.

 As I was heading towards the viewpoint, I saw an insect hotel (bughouse).
-From the watchtower, we saw a mesmerizing view of Bangalore’s outer ranges.
+From the watchtower, we saw a mesmerising view of Bangalore’s outer ranges.
 We sat there and enjoyed the gentle breeze on our faces.
 Then, we hiked down towards the pavilion.

 Overall, my visit to the Turahalli Tree Park was pleasant, and it made me think how pleasant it would have been if the forest had been open.